lahoylaa/Tavel-App/README.md

 ## 2.3 Sequence Diagram

 Figure 3 shows the sequnce diagram for the app.
-It walks through the login process, search process, initial home screen state, and how locations are saved<br />to the user account.
+It walks through the login/signup process, search process, initial home screen state, and how locations are saved<br />to the user account.

 <figure>
 <img src="https://i.ibb.co/X7PPF10/Sequence-Diagram-Checkpoint1.png" alt="Sequence-Diagram-Checkpoint1" style="width:100%">